agntcy/app-sdk/README.md

 5. The release workflow will validate the tag and version, then publish to PyPI if all checks pass.

 **Note:** Tags must always be created from the `main` branch and must match the version in `pyproject.toml`.

-# Contributing

-Contributions are welcome!
-Please see the [contribution guide](CONTRIBUTING.md) for details on how to contribute to the Agntcy Application SDK.